kylejameskirwan/kylejameskirwan-dot-com/about.md

 <strong>I work at Uber.</strong>

 I'm a product manager in our data org, building internal data tools.
-Most of my work is focused on improving efficiency for folks who consume data in their own work.
 I moved to product from data science, which I did here between 2013 and 2016.
 I'm fortunate to be working with some talented and experience people who I learn from every day.

 Prior to Uber, I interned at Grooveshark, while completing undergrad in <a href="http://www.ise.ufl.edu">Industrial and Systems engineering</a> at the University of Florida.